RegD: Hierarchical Embeddings via Dissimilarity between Arbitrary Euclidean Regions: Introduction

-Notably, RegD can be applied to arbitrary regions, including common geometric representations such as balls and boxes.
+Notably, RegD can be applied to arbitrary regions\footnote{Here, “arbitrary regions” does not denote arbitrary subsets of Euclidean space, but rather regular geometric domains of arbitrary shape that can be parameterized and that satisfy the general properties described in Section~\ref{app:general_reg}.}, including common geometric representations such as balls and boxes.
 This generality enables broad applicability across diverse geometric embeddings for various tasks, extending beyond hierarchy alone data to ontologies that include hierarchies and more complex relationships in Description Logic \cite{DBLP:books/daglib/0041477} (cf. Sections \ref{sec:Ont_inf} and \ref{sec:Ont_pred}).
-Our main contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We present a versatile framework that is able to embed hierarchical data as arbitrary regions in Euclidean space. \item We offer a rigorous theoretical analysis demonstrating that our framework retains the core embedding benefits of hyperbolic methods. \item Experiments on diverse real-world datasets demonstrate that our framework consistently outperforms existing approaches on embedding hierarchies and ontologies for reasoning and prediction. \end{itemize} For brevity, all proofs of theorems and properties are provided in Appendix \ref{app:proof}.
+Our main contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We present a versatile framework that is able to embed hierarchical data as arbitrary regions in Euclidean space. \item We offer a rigorous theoretical analysis demonstrating that our framework retains the core embedding benefits of hyperbolic methods. \item Experiments on diverse real-world datasets demonstrate that our framework consistently outperforms existing approaches on embedding hierarchies and ontologies for reasoning and prediction. \end{itemize}

+Due to space limitations, implementation details, additional experimental results, as well as the code and datasets, are provided at the following anonymous link: \url{https://github.com/HuiYang1997/RegD}.